 The Still Life continues to be my focus, my joy, and my challenge, allowing me to express my observations and ideas in compositions I create.
-Some of my paintings are inspired by objects that delight or intrigue me with their character (“The Artisans”) or beauty (“Harmony”) or whimsy (“Backstage”); some express ideas such as fleeting time (“Passages”), immeasurable love (“Love Letter”), or hedonistic pleasure (“Midnight Supper”); some are inspired by my travels (“Kathmandu”); and some pay homage (“Regarding Rothko”).
+Some of my paintings are inspired by objects that delight or intrigue me with their character (“The Artisans”) or beauty (“Harmony”) or whimsy (“Backstage”); some express ideas such as fleeting time (“Passages”), immeasurable love (“Love Letter”), or hedonistic pleasure (“Midnight Supper”); some are inspired by my travels (“Kathmandu”); and some pay homage (“Reflections on Red and Black”).
 By spotlighting the subjects “on stage,” my intent is to entice the viewer into a narrative, which I nudge with carefully chosen titles.

 When I find a particularly inviting subject or concept I return to it again and again, working in series.
 A few years ago I fulfilled a goal of spending an entire week at the Metropolitan Museum of Art and the Museum of Modern Art in New York.
 Each day, from morning until closing, I leisurely studied the paintings, sculptures, and antiquities and luxuriated in the pleasure of simply being there.
 This resulted in an on-going series of Still Life paintings, “A Week at the Met.”